Reporting a workplace injury

 The 801 form

-To make the process easy and fast, our forms can be filled out and submitted electronically (through Business Online), or filled out online and then printed and emailed, mailed, or faxed to us.
+Our forms can be filled out and submitted electronically (through Business Online), or filled out online and then printed and emailed, mailed, or faxed to us.
 (Don't forget to keep a copy.)
 And be sure to have the employee sign it—it helps us obtain relevant medical records and speeds up the decision-making process.

 - Log into Business Online

 - 801 - English